 This pizzeria prepares their pies with passion and then bakes them to perfection for your enjoyment.
 Del Vecchios’ menu has multiple pizza styles that range from a classic New York hand-tossed pizza with wide and easily foldable slices to a deep-dish Chicago style pie stuffed to the brim with toppings.
 Opt for a calzone or stromboli, but save room for dessert.
 Their chocolate dipped cannoli and cinnamon knots are a perfect end to any Italian meal.
 Check out their dollar slices offered every day between 2–5 p.m.
 It’s no wonder Del Vecchios is an ODU icon.

-Be a part of the family at Fellini’s, a local favorite for 31 years and counting.
+Be a part of the family at Fellini’s, a local favorite for over 30 years.
 This traditional Italian restaurant is family-owned and prides itself on creating a family-friendly atmosphere, making it the perfect place to go when your relatives or friends are in town.
 The kitchen at Fellini’s is open-concept so you can watch the skilled chefs prepare the delicious food right before your eyes.
 Fellini’s emphasizes fresh ingredients and lots of flavor and is never shy with the garlic.
 Try their classic chicken or eggplant parmesan with housemade marinara sauce topped with provolone cheese and served with a side of fresh linguine.

 We don’t judge what time you roll out of bed, but when you do, head to Hair of the Dog at ODU.
 They offer breakfast dishes all day long and dish out rotating flavors of mimosa flights depending on the season.
 Order their breakfast flatbread, topped with sausage gravy, scrambled eggs, mixed cheese, green onions and bacon, or devour an order of their Cookie Dough Pancakes.